Note: This tip is for use with SecureCRT version 8.3 and later.

 To apply a supplied or custom color scheme to a single session, select it from the Current color scheme dropdown in the Terminal / Appearance category of Session Options.

 Note: The Global Options / Terminal / Appearance / Advanced category is not the place to choose or select the color scheme to be used by default when new sessions are created.
 The default color scheme for new sessions is specified by editing the Default Session, choosing from among the list of available color schemes.

 A remote host (or an application running on the remote host) may send ANSI color escape sequences to specify the foreground and background colors a terminal should use for displaying subsequent text received.
 Typically ANSI color is comprised of an escape sequence that includes a representation for one or more of 16 unique colors.
 Eight of the escape sequences correspond to what are called normal colors and the other eight typically correspond to bold (or bright) versions of those colors.

 A SecureCRT session can be configured to either adhere to or ignore ANSI color codes sent from a remote host, which is specified by the Color Mode option in the Terminal / Emulation category of the Session Options dialog.
 ANSI colors are disabled when None is selected as the Color Mode option.

 Depending on the color codes sent by the remote application when ANSI color is in enabled, the default colors may not be ideal for visibility in some situations.
 ANSI colors for Normal and Bold attributes can be modified globally in SecureCRT's Global Options.

-Before (Default dark blue is difficult to see):
+Before (Default purple is difficult to see):

 It is possible to use the ANSI Color functionality in conjunction with a custom or supplied color scheme in SecureCRT versions 5.5 and later.